Kevinpgalligan/KevingalWebsite/pages/blog/cl-symbols.md

 	CL-USER> (symbol-package (make-symbol "jinkies"))
 	NIL

-2) Syntax sugar to create a new symbol without interning it: `'#:name-here`.
+2) Syntax sugar for homeless symbols: `'#:name-here`.
 Note that `(eq '#:hi '#:hi)` returns `NIL`, since they're different symbols that just happen to share the same name.
 It's only within packages that each name is mapped to a unique symbol.
 If you want to be miserly about the number of junk symbols you're creating, then you can use these orphan symbols to denote package and symbol names in `defpackage`, `find-package`, `in-package` and elsewhere.
 I find it a bit verbose, though...

 	:::lisp
 	(defpackage #:beatles